Anatomy Of Cerebellum And 4th Ventricle Question And Answers

 • Oculomotor nerve.

 Question 4.
-Write a note on floor of fourth ventricle.
+Write a note on the floor of the fourth ventricle.

 Answer:

-• It is otherwise known as the rhomboid fossa
+• The Floor Of The Fourth Ventricle is otherwise known as the rhomboid fossa

-• It is formed by the posterior surface of pons and upper part of the medulla
+• The floor Of the Fourth Ventricle is formed by the posterior surface of the pons and the upper part of the medulla

-• It is divided into three parts, the upper triangular part bounded by a superior cerebellar peduncle, the lower triangular part bounded by gracile and cuneate tubercles, and the inferior cerebellar peduncles.
+• The floor Of the Fourth Ventricle is divided into three parts, the upper triangular part bounded by a superior cerebellar peduncle, the lower triangular part bounded by gracile and cuneate tubercles, and the inferior cerebellar peduncles.

 Cerebellum And Fourth Ventricle Features Of The Floor Of Fourth Ventricle